 The concept of the modern-day tampon was developed and patented by a Colorado doctor named Earl Haas in 1931, but it was a woman, Gertrude Tendrich, who bought the materials and started to produce it.
 Eventually, she would expand from sewing tampons at home to distributing them under the now-famous brand name Tampax.

-Despite this skepticism, the tampon gained rapid usage during World War 2, especially when women became a part of the workforce and needed better period care when they had their periods.
+Despite its skepticism, the tampon gained rapid usage during World War 2, especially when women became a part of the workforce and needed better period care when they had their periods.

 The Modern tampon

 After thousands of years of periods being used for variety of, sometimes shocking, uses we’ve finally come to the modern-day tampon.
-Thank God Blume has organic tampons instead of elephant dung!
+Thank goodness Blume has organic tampons instead of elephant dung!

-Surveys conducted today estimate that around 42 % of women use them for period purposes, but that doesn’t mean that just because they are popular they don’t face a lot of problems.
+Surveys conducted today estimate that around 42 % of people with periods use them for period purposes, but that doesn’t mean that just because they're popular they don’t face a lot of problems.

-At Blume, we are happy to be at the frontier of protecting the environment with our 100% environmentally friendly tampons and 100% all-natural cotton, that are safe and healthy for your body.
+At Blume, we're proud to be at the frontier of protecting the environment with our 100% environmentally friendly tampons and 100% all-natural cotton, that are safe and healthy for your body.

 The future looks bright for tampons, and tampons don’t seem to be going anywhere, anytime soon.
-As long as the modern-day tampon can adjust to the growing standards of health, safety, and environmental preservation, tampons will continue to be #BlumeBabe worthy.
-Before you know it, there will be space age tampons that automatically reclean themselves!
+As long as the modern-day tampon can adjust to the growing standards of health, safety, and environmental preservation, tampons will continue to be an essential.